bbvuong97/bbvuong97.github.io/_pages/about.md

 Tian-Ao Ren, Zhongchun Yu, **Brian Vuong**, Antonio Meola, and Allison M. Okamura

-- Helped develop concentric agonist-antagonist robot (CAAR) end-effector with cable-driven gripper for surgical tasks.
+- Developed concentric agonist-antagonist robot (CAAR) end-effector with cable-driven gripper for surgical tasks.
 - Mentored masters students and undergrad on mechatronic design of 4-DoF serial manipulator arm for positioning of the flexible end-effector.
 - Contributed to invention disclosure and provisional patent (in preparation).
 - Work on CAAR presented at RoboSoft2024: Soft Robotics Inspired Biology Workshop 2024